HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 In the map above, which makes the case for increased tranportation amenities for those with impaired mobility, the cartographer needed to download geospatial data.
 We will go over some of the reasons why.

+#### Reason #1: Editing the data tables

-1. For the demographic data, which, in this map appears as the orange-red gradient, the cartographer wanted to show all people who might require specific transit infrastructure, such as elevators.
+For the demographic data, which, in this map appears as the orange-red gradient, the cartographer wanted to show all people who might require specific transit infrastructure, such as elevators.
 This means they needed to _combine_ population statistics from two census tables: `population with abulatory difficulties` _and_ `population under age 5`, but display them on the same map.

 If this cartographer had been using a tool like Social Explorer to generate their maps, rather than downloading and editing the datasets on their desktop, they would have had to export prerendered maps of each demographic separately, which would have looked like this: